DoubleLForce5/Online-Offline_Budget_Tracker/README.md

 - Upon completion of the installation mentioned above, type 'npm run watch' into the terminal and hit enter to start the sever.

 ## Usage Instructions
-On page load, the user is presented with a budget tracker.
+On page load, the user is presented with the budget tracker.
 Here the user can manually track their budget based on debits/credits to their account.

 <img width="893" alt="Screen Shot 2021-06-18 at 11 45 48 AM" src="https://user-images.githubusercontent.com/73543476/122593089-c6f3c380-d02a-11eb-9e7d-dbe5b1a467af.png">